Octavia Hill Centenary Trail - views and nature

 Walk in the footsteps of our celebrated founder

 Founder of the National Trust in 1895, Octavia Hill was a social reformer, philanthropist, artist and writer.
 A remarkable woman, her vision has led to her being a major influence on our lives today.
 Why not also download Octavia Hill centenary trail west, a 6-mile (9.6km) walk that can be done separately or together with this one, to make up a figure-of-eight trail.
+Please keep dogs on leads when in fields with livestock.

 Toys Hill car park on Chart Lane, grid ref: TQ470517